 These are the solutions that helped me disable the NTFS file encryption in Windows 11.
 If you have further queries regarding EFS, read the further section to clear out your confusion.

-Check out our separate post on how to Unblock Websites on Windows 11
+Read more on how to Unblock Websites on Windows 11

 Frequently Asked Questions

 How do I disable encrypted contents to secure data?